Dry Rot and Wet Rot

 Eradication of dry rot is a specialist task that needs to follow a strict operating criteria.
 Dampcoursing’s expertise in this field is second-to-none.

-The decay of timber due to wet or dry rot usually happens, when it becomes in contact with damp surroundings. i.e plumbing leaks, leaking gutters or even unventilated sub floors.
+The decay of timber due to wet or dry rot usually happens when it comes in contact with damp surroundings i.e plumbing leaks, leaking gutters or even unventilated sub floors.

 Prior to the commencement of any specialist treatment, the affected area is fully exposed before a second survey takes place.
 Dry rot is caused by moisture, the source of which must be identified and rectified as soon as practicably possible.